reugn/go-streams/README.md

 * [Redis](https://redis.io/)

 ## Examples
-Could be found in the examples directory.
+Usage samples are available in the examples directory.

 ## License
 Licensed under the MIT License.